BKaya44/staudio-back-end/README.md

 You can navigate to `localhost:8000/api-doc` to find out what API calls are available.

 # How to run tests
-To run tests cypress must be installed.
+To run tests cypress must be installed and the server must be running.

 After cypress is installed you can use the following command to run all tests `npm run cy:run`